 Pi Lambda Theta - Pi Lambda Theta is the honor society for outstanding professionals in Education.
 Organized in 1910, Pi Lambda Theta develops leadership skills and promotes academic excellence, provides an environment for professional growth.
-Membership in this select organization is open to undergraduate education majors who have achieved a 3.5 average or to individuals who have completed either a master's degree or 30 hours of graduate credit, or who have completed a bachelor's degree and have five years of professional experience while making distinguished contributions to education.
+Membership in this select organization is open to undergraduate education licensure students who have completed at least 15 credits in education courses and who have achieved a 3.5 average or to individuals who have completed either a master's degree or 30 hours of graduate credit, or who have completed a bachelor's degree and have five years of professional experience while making distinguished contributions to education.